During your morning worship service on the Sunday immediately before Christmas, lead your church in this instant Christmas pageant.

 When the angels (pause) had left them and gone into heaven, the shepherds (pause) said to one another, “Let us go now to Bethlehem and see this thing that has taken place, which the Lord has made known to us.”

 So they went with haste and found Mary (pause) and Joseph (pause), and the child (pause) lying in the manger.
 When they saw this, they made known what they were told about this child (pause); and all who heard it were amazed at what the shepherd (pause) told them, but Mary (pause) treasured all these words and pondered them in her heart.

 Say: Let’s pray.

-Dear God in heaven, We’ve been so richly blessed with the most precious gift of your son Jesus Christ.
+Dear God in heaven, You richly blessed with the most precious gift of your son Jesus Christ.
 We do truly cherish and treasure our Bibles from which so many generations have learned and loved this wonderful story.
-We thank you that today, in this place, we’ve all had the honor and privilege of reliving this most blessed event one more time.
-We ask that each of us will carry in our hearts a piece of this Christmas story and that we may be given the strength and courage to share its meaning with others through the coming holidays and the coming year.
+Thank you that today, in this place, we’ve all had the honor and privilege of reliving this most blessed event one more time.
+We ask that each of us will carry in our hearts a piece of this Christmas story and that you give us the strength and courage to share its meaning with others through the coming holidays and the coming year.
 In Jesus’ name, amen.